Sub-IoT/Sub-IoT-Stack/README.md

 For more information visit the [OSS-7 site](http://oss-7.cosys.be)

-Copyright 2015 University of Antwerp
+Copyright 2015 University of Antwerp and others

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.